thirumurugan1672005-dot/math-skills/Phase-3/Day3.md

 # Multiplication and Division of Decimals

- Multiply and Divide with whole number and decimal Multiply and divide by whole number for decimals Multiplication and Division of Decimals
+ 1.Multiply and Divide with whole number and decimal 2.Multiply and divide by whole number for decimals 3.Multiplication and Division of Decimals 4.Estimation
- Estimation
- Area Model
+ 5.Area Model
- using place value blocks
+ 6.using place value blocks